Revisiting Event Study Designs: Robust and Efficient Estimation: Challenges Pertaining to Conventional Practice

-Another consequence of inappropriately imposing \ref{assu:A2} concerns estimation of long-run causal effects.
-Dynamic OLS specifications (except those subject to the underidentification problem) yield \emph{some }estimates for all $\tau_{h}$ coefficients.
-Yet, for large enough $h$, no averages of treatment effects are identified under \ref{assu:A1,assu:NoAnticip} with unrestricted treatment effect heterogeneity.
-Therefore, OLS estimates are fully driven by unwarranted extrapolation of treatment effects across observations and may not be trusted, unless strong \emph{ex ante }reasons for \ref{assu:A2} exist.
+Another consequence of inappropriately imposing \ref{assu:A3} concerns estimation of long-run causal effects.
+Conventional dynamic specifications (except those subject to the underidentification problem) yield \emph{some }estimates for all $\tau_{h}$ coefficients.
+Yet, for large enough $h$, no averages of treatment effects are identified under \ref{assu:A1,assu:A2} with unrestricted treatment effect heterogeneity.
+Therefore, estimates from restrictive specifications are fully driven by unwarranted extrapolation of treatment effects across observations and may not be reliable, unless strong \emph{ex ante }reasons for \ref{assu:A3} exist.

+This issue is well illustrated in the example of \ref{prop:example-static}.
+To identify the long-run effect $\tau_{A3}$ under \ref{assu:A1,assu:A2}, one needs to form an admissible DiD comparison, of the outcome growth over some period between unit $A$ and another unit not yet treated in period 3.
+However, by period 3 both units have been treated.
+Mechanically, this problem arises because the period fixed effect $\beta_{3}$ is not identified separately from the treatment effects $\tau_{A3}$ and $\tau_{B3}$ in this example, absent restrictions on treatment effects.
+Yet, the semi-dynamic specification